-Most of the best digital photo frames these days come with their own apps and often link to popular photo storage services like Google Photos, Facebook, Instagram and Dropbox.
-And they’re easy to set up, making it easy to see all your photos on a dynamic display.
-Some brands even let you connect to multiple frames from a single app, allow designated contacts to contribute to your frame, and send new photos to the screen automatically via email or Wi-Fi.
+Many of the best digital picture frames are accompanied by apps that are compatible with popular photo storage services like Google Photos, Facebook, Instagram and Dropbox.
+Some apps even connect to multiple frames, so you can set up designated contacts to contribute to your frame, and send new images to the screen automatically via email or Wi-Fi.

-Our favorites come in a wide range of prices, sizes, resolutions and features, so it’s important to weigh how well each suits your needs before buying.
+Our favorites digital photo frames come in a wide range of prices, sizes, resolutions and features, so it’s important to consider all of those factors to determine which one suits your needs before buying.
 We evaluated a number of the best digital photo frames, comparing image quality, ease of use, storage, social media integration, value and more to help you choose.

 What are the best digital photo frames?